1,374 related texts · 18 related myths · Page 2 of 29

 The story goes that God, seeing the Israelites weren't exactly overflowing with gratitude, decided to teach them a lesson.
 And how did God do that?
 By sending against them an enemy...

-But beneath the surface of the biblical narrative, the aggadah – the Jewish tradition of storytelling and interpretation – reveals a deeper, almost mystical struggle.
-It wasn't jus...
+Beneath the surface of the biblical narrative, the aggadah – the Jewish tradition of storytelling and interpretation – reveals a deeper, almost mystical struggle.
+It wasn't just ab...

-Today, let's talk about Amalek.
+Amalek.
 You might remember Amalek from the Bible – this was the nation that attacked the Israelites shortly after their miraculous Exodus from Egypt.
-It see...
+It seemed like a small skirmis...

-According to Legends of the Jews, compiled by Rabbi Louis Ginzberg, Amalek, that ancient nemesis, saw an opportunity. with Aaron's passing, the protective clouds that had shielded ...
+Compiled by Rabbi Louis Ginzberg, Amalek, that ancient nemesis, saw an opportunity. with Aaron's passing, the protective clouds that had shielded Israel disappeared.
+Amalek, ever t...

-The Tikkun (spiritual repair)ei Zohar, a foundational text of Kabbalah, delves into this very idea, identifying the source of those forces and even giving them names.
-It’s intense ...
+The Tikkunei (spiritual repair) Zohar, a foundational text of Kabbalah, explores this very idea, identifying the source of those forces and even giving them names.
+It’s intense stu...

 The Mekhilta DeRabbi Yishmael records a teaching by Rabbi Eliezer about the nature of Amalek's attack on Israel in the wilderness.
 His interpretation turns on a single word, reveal...

-And they found fascinating ways to resolve those tensions within the sacred texts.
+They found fascinating ways to resolve those tensions within the sacred texts.
 Take, for instance, the perplexing case of Amalek.
 Who was Amalek?
-A biblical nation known for it...
+A biblical nation known for its un...

 In Jewish tradition, there's one enemy that embodies that more than any other: Amalek.
-We all know the story of the Exodus.
-The Israelites, fresh out of slavery in Egypt, wandering...
+The familiar story centers on the Exodus.
+The Israelites, fresh out of slavery in Egypt, wand...

 The scene is set: Saul, the first king of Israel, is preparing for battle against the Amalekites.
 This wasn't just any battle.
 The Amalekites, as we read elsewhere in Torah, held a...